tjstienstra/symmeplot/README.md

 This package plots objects from the `sympy.physics.mechanics` module in `matplotlib`.

 ## Usage
-This can be done in the following steps:
+Most of your programs are expected to follow this structure:
-1. Create your system in sympy using the objects from `sympy.physics.mechanics`.
+1. Creation of the system in sympy using the objects from `sympy.physics.mechanics`.
 2. Create a figure with a 3D axes with `matplotlib`.
-3. Create an instance of `SymMePlotter` in which you define the inertial frame and absolute origin.
+3. Initiate `SymMePlotter` with the inertial frame and absolute origin.
-4. Add your frames, vectors and points the plotter instance.
+4. Add your frames, vectors and points to the plotter instance.
-5. Evaluate the system.
+5. Lambdify and evaluate the system.
 6. Plot the system.

 Below is a basic example of how this looks in practise: